anibalrojosan/spotify-ml-analyzer/DEVLOG.md

     * **The Problem:** While setting up the frontend, `npm run dev` failed.
 The default Linux repository provided Node v18.19.1, but the latest version of Vite requires Node v20+ or v22+.
     * **The Fix:** Instead of relying on the system's `apt` package manager, I installed **NVM (Node Version Manager)** so I can install Node v22 cleanly without sudo permissions.
     * **Lesson:** Always check engine requirements for modern frontend tools; system defaults may be outdated.

 ---

+## [2025-12-29]

+**Focus:** Data Acquisition Strategy & Initial EDA Pipeline

+### Progress:
+- Data Source: Acquired a comprehensive dataset of ~30,000 Spotify tracks to serve as a local development proxy.
+- Data Cleaning: Implemented cleaning logic using Pandas, specifically addressing duplicates and null values to ensure data integrity.
+- EDA: Started Exploratory Data Analysis to understand feature distributions (valence, energy, etc.) before modeling.

+### Challenges & Solutions:
+- **Challenge:** Encountered authentication blockers with the Spotify for Developers API, which halted the backend integration.
+- **Solution (Pivot):** Adopted a "Local Simulation" strategy.
+Instead of waiting on the API, I decided to use a static dataset to mock API responses.
+This allows the Data Science work to proceed in parallel while the authentication issues are resolved.

+---